-It is these industry needs to collaborate and to innovate which have really been the driver for Romax Technology’s reimagined software offering: Romax Nexus, an integrated environment of products designed to suit specific users and their workflows, aligning with the drivetrain and transmission development cycle, from rapid modelling and concept exploration to detailed simulation and virtual product sign-off.
+It is these industry needs to collaborate and to innovate which have really been the driver for Romax Technology’s reimagined software offering, an integrated environment of products designed to suit specific users and their workflows, aligning with the drivetrain and transmission development cycle, from rapid modelling and concept exploration to detailed simulation and virtual product sign-off.
 Our software suite offers a complete solution, for a complete system, across the complete development process, but within easily segmented products designed around specific workflows.

-At Romax, we’ve been pushing the industry forward for decades, and Romax Nexus offers all of the pioneering component and system level driveline simulation technology which Romax are well known for.
+At Romax, we’ve been pushing the industry forward for decades, and Romax software offers all of the pioneering component and system level driveline simulation technology which Romax are well known for.
 It enables our customers to engineer the next generation of drivelines, to meet pressures whilst maintaining sustainability, commercially and environmentally.
 It facilitates the systems engineering required for robust development of the next generation of electro-mechanical drivelines.
-Intelligently integrated into the wider CAE world, Romax Nexus empowers your teams and enables Right First Time design.
+Intelligently integrated into the wider CAE world, Romax software empowers your teams and enables Right First Time design.

 To find out more, read our full discussion paper here.